 Clinical Trial Support Unit at the

 University of Nottingham offers both web based and telephone based

 randomization or minimization.

 Institute of Psychiatry, King's College London, offers randomisation and other

-trials services to mental health and neuroscience trials across the UK.
+trials services to public sector trials across the UK.

 Trials Research Unit (CTRU), Faculty of Medical and Health Sciences,